WackyPingu/instagram-nonmutual-cleanup/README.md

 **`instagram-nonmutual-cleanup.user.js`**

-No build step, no dependencies, no `@require`, nothing external — everything (config, persistence, API client, set math, throttling, shadow-DOM UI, runner, and DOM fallback) is inlined in that one file.
+No build step, no dependencies, no `@require`, nothing external — everything (persistence, API client, set math, export, shadow-DOM UI, and the read-only DOM fallback) is inlined in that one file.

 ## Install